indrajithbandara/deumah/_products/activities/balinese-gamelan-class.md

 We will provide the simple Balinese Attire.
 Our Gamelan instructor will assist you to wear it.

-You will be guided through the basic steps to play the Indonesian xilophone called Gamelan.
+You will be guided through the basic steps to play the Indonesian xylophone called Gamelan.
 Mineral water will be served during the class.